 - A Level Music students follow the CCEA Music Course.

-- At Key Stage Three students will complete three Core Assessments throughout each year.
+- At Key Stage Three students will complete two Core Assessments throughout each year.
 These Core Assessments will take the form of either a written assessment, composition assessment or a practical assessment.
 Students will be continually assessed practically in Music as this is an integral part of every unit that we teach.

 - At GCSE level we would expect students to be working 30-45minutes each evening on Music this can take the form of composing, practising their instrument and/or studying their set works.
 It is key for students to maintain this level throughout the two-year course.